-Yes, some of their marketing materials may make it sound easier than the reality, and again, that’s why some people might ask whether ZuluTrade is “real”.
-But again, in their defence, plenty of guides are available and an active forum as well.
+Yes, some of their marketing materials may make it sound easier than reality, and again, that’s why some people might ask whether ZuluTrade is “real”.
+But again, in their defense, plenty of guides are available and an active forum as well.
 And as we mentioned, anyone can ‘try before they buy’.
-In addition we have created a very useful ZuluTrade tips section with subsections about selecting traders and money/risk management.
+In addition, we have created a very useful ZuluTrade tips section with subsections about selecting traders and money/risk management.

 It’s worth mentioning that as a business ZuluTrade started in 2006.
 Their headquarters are in Greece and they’re fully regulated in Europe, while their US website is compliant to US regulations.
 I’m not sure what the impact would be to ZuluTrade of Greece leaving the EU (if this would ever happen), though your actual money is residing with the broker and not ZuluTrade.

-Is ZuluTrade as scam from the point of view of the trader/signal provider?
+Is ZuluTrade a scam from the point of view of the trader/signal provider?

 For this review we have a look at DailyBot SSI – EURO, a signal provider on ZuluTrade for 55 weeks.
 At this time, October 24th 2013, this trader was ranked 3rd in the ZuluRanking with just over $365,000 of real money following them.
 Based on DailyBot SSI – EURO’s ZuluTrade profile, here’s our review of this Columbia based signal provider: